AdriandLiu/Cheatsheet-Common-ML-Models/transformer.md

 Transformer is an algorithm that uses attention mechanism to boost the training speed by parallelization.
 It is widely used in Natual Language Processing, Time-series data analysis.
 It has the architecture of encoder and decoder.  &#x20;

+**Encoder Illustrative Explain:** Use others to represent who I (one input embedding) am by getting the similarity with others (input embeddings) (who I am most closed by), generate a representation of myself.

+**Decoder Illustrative Explain:** Use others to represent who I (one output embedding) am by getting the similarity with others (output embeddings), try to find the most similar one from input representations from Encoder, if there is a match, this is my soul mate (output is the translation of input).

 {% embed url="https://www.michaelphi.com/illustrated-guide-to-transformers/" %}